 You get the picture.

 - It’s a matter of self-love.

 Your mind, my mind, everybody’s minds are programmed with a little inner detector that is designed to help us locate our keys when we misplace them.
 It is an innate radar that is designed to help us find our way, when we are lost.
 And it’s an inner trigger that hears the word, lose, and seeks to find whatever is lost.

 Trying to “lose weight” is far less productive than is trying/committing to achieve something such as a chosen “goal weight.”
 I could hypnotize you into thinking it’s okay to lose weight, but I’ve gotta tell you that we would be much more successful if instead, I hypnotized you into a self-love mindset that believed there was a better way to live.

 - When emotional baggage is released, weight is released

 - When inner beliefs of unworthiness are replaced with self-worth, the body firms up

 - When self-loathing is replaced with self-love, the weight melts off

 - When health and wellness are the focus, health and wellness are the reality

 And if that’s a struggle do something else.
-Either join the 50 Days to Women’s Empowerment Bootcamp, or join a gym, and start eating healthy.
-And then do whatever it takes to fall in love…with that reflection in the mirror….
+Either join a gym, start eating healthy, and focus on wellness, or hire a coach who knows how to support you and keep you accountable and helps you focus on doing whatever it takes to fall in love…with that reflection in the mirror….
 I can help.